nebnotes/nebnotes.github.io/src/dbms.md

 | Calculated     | Results of a calculation based on other fields in the same table           | Dependent on result type |
 | Lookup Wizard  | Creates a field that allows you to choose a value from another table or list | Dependent on source type |

-> Field description column can be used to help you remember tthe use and purpose of a particular field.
+> Field description column can be used to help you remember the use and purpose of a particular field.
 (Optional)

----

-> Primary key is the special field or group of field in the table that uniquely identifies each record from the database.
-Primary keys are unique and not null.

-- Importance of primary key:
-    - To identify each record uniquely
-    - To reduce and control duplication of records
-    - To set relationships between tables (foreign key is also required for this)

-> In Design view, click on field you want to apply primary key to, click on primary key button from tools group in design tab.

-## Foreign Key

-> A foreign key is a field (or collection of fields) in one table that uniquely identifies a row of another table.
-The foreign key establishes a link between the data in the two tables.

-- It ensures referential integrity of the data.
-- It helps maintain the consistency and accuracy of the data.
-- It allows you to create a relationship between tables, enabling complex queries and data analysis.

 ---